wmorgan/dcos-docs/1.7/usage/index.md

 ## Baby steps

-It looks like you just [installed](https://dcos.io/install/) DC/OS.
+It looks like you've just [installed](https://dcos.io/install/) DC/OS.
 Welcome aboard!
 Now that you have the DC/OS CLI set up on your local machine, you might be looking at the DC/OS Dashboard wondering, 'What now?'.

 You probably already know how to use `docker run ...` to launch a web server, right?
-You can  do the same thing with DC/OS, but with a deployment that is production-ready from the start.
-DC/OS will keep the web server running if it crashes, allow you to scale it, update the config at runtime, and much more!.
+You can  do the same thing with DC/OS but in a way that is production ready, right off the bat.
+DC/OS will keep your application running if it crashes, and allow you to scale it, update its config at runtime and much more!

 Ready?
-Let's launch a production-grade containerized web server with command from the DC/OS CLI:
+Let's launch a production-grade containerized web server with this command from the DC/OS CLI:

     $ dcos marathon app add https://dcos.io/docs/latest/usage/nginx.json